rapid7/metasploit-framework/documentation/modules/auxiliary/client/telegram/send_message.md

-The `auxiliary/client/telegram/send_message` module allows you to send a Telegram message and document to a given chat ID with a given
+The `auxiliary/client/telegram/send_message` module allows you to send a Telegram message and/or document to a given chat ID with a given
 Telegram bot token.
 This module also can be used as a notifier for established sessions with using the `AutoRunScript` handler option.
 This module can also be used to send a specified document and a message to multiple users for phishing purposes.